shreeyasharda/shreeyasharda.github.io/_pages/about.md

 Goals
 ======
 Using this foundation, my short term goal is to find a data science intership for Summer 2026 and pursue a PhD in CS in Fall 2026 ( I will apply for the PhD in Fall 2026, upon completion of my Masters).
 My long term goal is to become a Professor and mentor young minds!
+I want to dedicate my life to conducting high-impact research and traveling around the world to give talks.

 Research Interests
 ======